RadamHussein/OAuth2.0/README.md

 CS 496 - OAuth 2.0 Implementation

 In this assignment you will implement a OAuth 2.0 Server Side flow without using a 3rd party OAuth library.
-The course materials demonstrate what all the requests look like, you will need to implement them in your application so that it can access protected resources on the users Google+ account.
+You will need to implement the requests in your application so that it can access protected resources on the users Google+ account.

 To do so you will need to generally implement the following pieces of functionality: